Logos and uniforms of the New York Mets: 1998–2011: Mets in black

 In 2009, the Mets wore a patch on the right sleeve of their home jerseys to mark the opening of their new ballpark, Citi Field.
 A different Inaugural Season logo for Citi Field was placed on the left side of the caps, worn at home and on the road.
 Neither logo patch contained the name of the ballpark, in deference to MLB rules prohibiting corporate names or logos (other than those of the uniform manufacturer) from appearing on the uniform; similar logos containing the name "Citi Field" were designed and used in publications, signage and other contexts.
 Also in 2009, the road ("NEW YORK") version of the black alternate jersey was discontinued, although the home ("Mets") version continued to be worn as an alternate in road games as well as at home.

-In 2010, the home white alternate uniform was re-designated as the primary home uniform.
+In 2010, the white alternate uniform was re-designated as the primary home uniform.
 The pinstriped uniform was re-designated as an alternate, with the fabric base color changed from white to off-white/cream.
 This uniform was paired exclusively with the blue cap, which was still the designated home cap and was worn somewhat more often in 2010 and 2011 than it had been from 1998–2009, but still only at home.

+On August 29, 2011, the Mets wore their blue batting-practice jerseys in the second game of a doubleheader against the Florida Marlins at Citi Field.
+These jerseys had the "Mets" script, numerals and lettering in black with a white outline and orange drop-shadow, black side-panels, no sleeve patches or piping, and were worn in this game with the white alternate pants, all-black alternate caps, and blue accessories.